top of page

 Woman’s Work is a glimpse of a new life, a narrative of the journey which is undertaken for a family to form.

 The DNA chain is long and narrow.
-Each of the three panels consists of two strands of DNA, gradually twisting and combining to make a single “offspring” strand.
-All three quilt panels are similar to each other; they are secured by embroidery thread at the top, looping through a Perspex disc which hangs from a knotted rope at the top.
+Each of the three panels consists of two strands of DNA, gradually twisting and combining from top to bottom to make a single “offspring” strand at the base of the structure.

 bottom of page